gmartins01/Movies-API/README.md

   - User Name: `sa`

 ## Usage
-It is recommended to use tools like Postman to interact with the API.
+It is recommended to use tools like [Postman](https://www.postman.com/) to interact with the API.
+The API is available at `http://localhost:8080/api`

 #### Create a movie
 ```